SP3CTRE404/Digital-Twin-Systems-for-Rumor-Analysis/README.md

     Stage 1 - Pre-training: Run the model pre-training script.
 This will generate the rumor_knowledge_model.

     python stage_1_pretraining.py

+    Harmfulness Analysis: Run the inference script to analyze a rumor.

+    python run_harmfulness_analysis.py

     Stage 2 - Fine-tuning (Coming soon): Run the fine-tuning script to train the final harmfulness prediction model.